donnfelker/kotlin-course-translations/README.md

 Pull requests are welcome and encouraged.
 Its the only way this course will get translated! :)

 Fork the repository, and create or modify the language file that contains the language you can help with.
 If the file does not exist, create it using the ISO 639-2 format with the country.
+[Here's a decent list of language codes](http://www.lingoes.net/en/translator/langcode.htm).

 Example:
 English US: en-us.srt